AU is committed to mitigating costs to the greatest possible extent

 - AU tuition has been, and will continue to be, within the mid-market range of peer institutions.

-- AU is committed to using its resources to create socioeconomic diversity on campus.
-For the most recent entering classes, Pell-eligible students constitute approximately 20% of the new students.
+- AU is committed to using its resources to create access, opportunity, and student success.
+We meet 100% of the demonstrated institutional financial need of all eligible first-time freshmen, and continue this level of support through undergraduate degree completion at AU.
+Additionally, for the most recent entering classes, Pell-eligible students constitute approximately 20% of the new students.

 - In addition to the funds set aside in the budget for financial aid (the university’s 3rd largest budget expenditure), AU’s Financial Aid Office spent $6 million last year from the Emergency Financial Aid Fund to ensure that students whose situations change are able to continue their studies through graduation.

 - AU is dedicated to increasing the amount of donor based scholarships that are available to students.
 Last year, AU raised $1.2 million for scholarships.